How to Create a Natural Amazon River-Themed Aquarium

 Plant nutrients include nitrogen and phosphorus from fish food and waste and potassium that we add through the addition of ferts.
 Some trace elements including calcium, magnesium, and iron are also essential.
 Fertilizer can be added to the substrate (the Azoo Plant Grower is what I use) to keep the plants healthy.

-Where to put the plants: Put large aquarium plants near the back and side of the tank to make it look more planted and green.
+Put large aquarium plants near the back and side of the tank to make it look more planted and green.
 Shorter plants should go in the front of the aquarium.
 Always leave a swimming space in the middle of the aquarium for the fish to swim.

-Good Amazon plants to consider:
+Good Amazon Plants to Consider

 - Broad-leaved Dwarf Amazon Sword